▶️ Redmond City Council approves steps on Dry Canyon Trail improvements

 “To help further the design development of our Central Dry Canyon plan,” said Ramirez.
 “That spans from the south side of the tennis courts to the north side of our dog park and really help connect each element of our park series together.”

-“A lot of it is for safety, you know, pedestrian safety, parking safety, getting it a little more organized so that we don’t have conflicts between vehicles and people on bikes, or walking, running, and I think it will be a win, win result,” said the mayor of Redmond, Ed Fitch.
+“A lot of it is for safety, you know, pedestrian safety, parking safety, getting it a little more organized so that we don’t have conflicts between vehicles and people on bikes, or walking, running, and I think it will be a win-win result,” said Mayor Ed Fitch.

 The Redmond Area Park and Recreation District members were at the meeting, providing input and feedback before the council made its unanimous decision.

-“Tonight with the council, we will begin the design in February, that’s about a ninth-month process,” said Ramirez.
-“Once we are done with the design we plan to procure the services of construction to help us get to that next phase, starting of breaking ground in June of 2024.”
+“Tonight with the council, we will begin the design in February.
+That’s about a nine-month process,” said Ramirez.
+“Once we are done with the design, we plan to procure the services of construction to help us get to that next phase, starting with breaking ground in June of 2024.”